Goals

 What this goal means

 This goal aims for less body fat, more lean tissue, or both.
-In practice that often means the scale moves slowly, stays flat for stretches, or even goes up a little as measurements and training improve.
+In practice that often means the scale moves slowly, stays flat for stretches, or even rises a little while measurements and training improve.

-That is what makes recomposition appealing and frustrating.
-It can work very well for beginners, people returning to training, and people whose nutrition has been inconsistent.
-It is slower for advanced lifters who are already fairly lean.
+That is what makes recomposition attractive and annoying at the same time.
+It can work well for beginners, people returning to training, and people whose eating has been inconsistent.
+It is slower for advanced lifters who are already fairly lean, because there is less room for easy change.

 Who this is for

-If you need rapid scale loss for a medical or practical reason, Lose Weight is the cleaner target.
+If you need faster scale loss for a medical or practical reason, Lose Weight is the cleaner target.
 If you mainly want size, Build Muscle is the better page.
+If you want the leaner look without giving up performance, this is the middle lane.

 What to prioritize